Constantine III (Western Roman emperor): Rise

-In 406 the approximately 6,000 troops of the Roman field army based in Roman Britain were dissatisfied.
+In 406, the approximately 6,000 troops of the Roman field army based in Roman Britain were dissatisfied.
 They had not been paid for several years, a large contingent had left to fight on the continent four years earlier and had not returned, the coastal defences had been dismantled to form the new field army and their commander had been replaced.
 They revolted and determined to choose their own leader.
-Their first choice was a man named Marcus whom they appointed emperor.
+Their first choice was a man named Marcus, whom they appointed emperor.
 After a short period, unhappy with his performance, they killed him and appointed Gratian.
 He also failed to meet the troops' expectations and was killed after four months.
 On 31 December 406 several tribes of barbarian invaders, including the Vandals, Sueves and Alans crossed the Rhine, perhaps near Mainz, and overran the Roman defensive works in a successful invasion of the Western Roman Empire.
 Hearing of the Germanic invasion the Roman military in Britain was desperate for some sense of security in a world that seemed to be rapidly falling apart.
 They next chose as their leader a man named after the famed emperor of the early fourth century, Constantine the Great, who had himself risen to power through a military coup in Britain.
-Flavius Claudius Constantinus was a common soldier, not an officer, and early in 407, possibly February, his fellows acclaimed him as emperor.
+This Constantine was a common soldier, not an officer, and early in 407, possibly February, his fellows acclaimed him as emperor.
 The modern historian Francisco Sanz-Huesma differs and proposes that Constantine was a skilled politician who engineered the three acclamations with the (successful) intention of eventually raising himself to imperial power.
+Early coins of Constantine call him "Flavius Claudius Constantinus", a name he probably adopted because he thought it was that of Constantine the Great, when in fact it was that of his son, Constantine II.
+The style and legends of these early coins were also copied from those of Constantine II.